Zoxcore/GSoC2019/project_ideas_list.md

 easy to use and secure System to have Video Conferences anywhere in the world.<br>
 The Main Component is Tox.<br>
-ToxBlinkenwall (eWindow) utilizes Tox (c-toxcore: <a href="https://toktok.ltd/index.html">https://toktok.ltd/index.html</a>) as the library to handle all encryption and sending and receiving of data.<br>
+ToxBlinkenwall (eWindow) utilizes Tox (c-toxcore: <a href="https://toktok.ltd/index.html">https://toktok.ltd/index.html</a>) as the library to handle all encryption and the sending and receiving of data.<br>
 Tox is an open source, distributed, peer-to-peer and end-to-end encrypted network library.<br>

 ToxBlinkenwall (eWindow) builds upon Tox to give Videocalls and Videoconferencing to users and small companies.<br>
 We are developing better and smoother Video and Audio transmission and also getting Hardware acceleration support for some devices.
-All this while still staying distributed, without centralized Servers, and also as little 3rd party libraries as possible (no WebRTC).<br>
+All this while still staying distributed, without centralized Servers, and also using as little in the way of 3rd party libraries as possible (no WebRTC).<br>
 This makes the code small and easy to compile on many different platforms.<br>

 Our current Hardware focuses on the Raspberry Pi (since it's easy to obtain in many places and also cheap)